RoboSafe-Lab/Sim4AD/README.md

 - /simulator: which contains the lightweigth simulator and the RL simulator

-### Useful commands to run the code are the following:
+### Other commands to run the code are the following:
-- `python3 evaluation/evaluation_methods.py` to evaluate the baselines
+- `demonstrtation_analysis.py`,'reward_analysis.py" to draw the reward distribution
-- `baselines/bc_baseline.py` to train the BC baseline
+- `run_evaluations.py` to deploy the policy and visualize the effects of the training.
+The script supports two modes:'dataset one' and 'dataset all'.
-- `baselines/rl.py` to train the SAC baseline
+- `irl_training_analysis.py` to visualize the reward function weights obtained from IRL training.
 - `simulator/lightweight_simulator.py` to run the lightweight simulator.
 Useful parameters to set (at the bottom of the file) are `spawn_method` = which is "dataset_one" for micro analysis and "dataset_all" for macro analysis, `policy_type` = which is "bc-all-obs-5_pi" for BC, "sac_5_rl" for SAC (after training it as above),